RuchikaVermaVaid/Convolutional-Neural-Networks-for-Visual-Recognition/README.md

 # Convolutional-Neural-Networks-for-Visual-Recognition-CS231n
-This repository contains my implementations (on Python3 Jupyter notebook) to the assignments of the CS231n course offered by Stanford University.
+This repository contains my solutions (on Python3 Jupyter notebook) to the assignments of the CS231n course offered by Stanford University.

 Find course notes and assignments [here](http://cs231n.github.io/)